Asymmetry effects in homodyne and heterodyne measurements: Positive operator-valued measures and asymptotic security of Gaussian-continuous-variable quantum key distribution: Discussion and conclusion

 In conclusion, we put our results in the general context of CV-QKD security~\cite{Zhang:apr:2024}.
 The asymmetry effects described in the paper, such as deviations from the ideal 50:50 beam splitter ratio and mismatched detector efficiencies, introduce vulnerabilities into CV-QKD systems.
-These flaws not only allow quantum hackers to compromise security but also degrade the system’s performance~\cite{Ruiz:heliyon:2023}.
-These vulnerabilities can be exploited by adversaries through attack strategies such as the wavelength attack \cite{huang2012wavelength, huang2014quantum} and the homodyne detector blinding \cite{qin2018homodyne} and saturation~\cite{qin2016quantum}.
+These flaws allow quantum hackers not only to compromise security, but also to degrade system performance~\cite{Ruiz:heliyon:2023}.
+These vulnerabilities can be exploited by adversaries through attack strategies such as the wavelength attack~\cite{huang2012wavelength, huang2014quantum} and the homodyne detector blinding~\cite{qin2018homodyne} and saturation~\cite{qin2016quantum}.
 The wavelength attack leverages the wavelength-dependent coupling ratio of fiber beam splitters and can be countered by using proper spectral filtering.
 Blinding and saturation attacks exploit the saturation behavior of homodyne detectors, and their effectiveness is amplified by receiver imbalance.
-If the splitting ratio deviates from ideal one, an injected bright pulse more easily displaces the detector output, facilitating saturation and biasing excess noise estimation.
+If the splitting ratio deviates from the ideal one, an injected bright pulse more easily displaces the detector output, facilitating saturation and biasing excess noise estimation.